-- Know the laws: When it comes to safeguarding the personally identifiable information, organisations must adhere to many overlapping, privacy-related regulations.
-The top six regulations that impact many organisations include: FERPA, HIPAA, HITECH, COPPA, PCI DSS and state-specific data breach notifications laws.
+- Know the laws: Organisations must adhere to many overlapping, privacy-related regulations when safeguarding personally identifiable information.
+The top six regulations that impact many organisations include: FERPA, HIPAA, HITECH, COPPA, PCI DSS, and state-specific data breach notifications laws.

-- Assess the data: A security rule under HIPAA does not explicitly require encryption, but it does state that entities should perform a data risk assessment and implement encryption if the evaluation indicates that encryption would be a “reasonable and appropriate” safeguard.
+- Assess the data: A HIPAA Security Rule does not explicitly require encryption but does state that entities should perform a data risk assessment and implement encryption if the assessment indicates that encryption would be a “reasonable and appropriate” safeguard.
 If an organisation decides not to encrypt electronic protected health information (ePHI), the institution must document and justify that decision and then implement an “equivalent alternative measure”.

-- Note the fine print details: Unfortunately, many schools fail to engage in proper due diligence in reviewing third-party services’ privacy and data-security policies, and inadvertently authorise data collection and data-mining practices that parents/students find unacceptable or violate FERPA.
+- Note the fine print details: Unfortunately, many schools fail to diligently review third-party services’ privacy and data security policies and inadvertently authorise data collection and data-mining practices that parents/students find unacceptable or violate FERPA.
 Regulatory compliance entails much more than simply password-protecting an office’s workstations.
-It requires using encryption to protect data-at-rest when stored on school systems or removable media device.
-Remember that data at rest that is outside the school’s firewall (or “in the wild”) is the top source of security breaches.
+It requires encryption to protect data at rest when stored on school systems or removable media devices.
+Remember, data at rest that is outside the school’s firewall (or “in the wild”) is the top source of security breaches.

 Enterprise email encryption is essential for organisations that must protect confidential information, such as financial data, personal information, and intellectual property.
 Enterprise email encryption uses encryption algorithms to scramble the message into an unreadable format, which can only be deciphered by the intended recipient using a decryption key.
 This encryption process ensures that the message is secure and cannot be intercepted or read by unauthorised users.